MotohisaFukuda/CROP/demo_internet_images/README.md

 ## How to apply **CROP** to images on the net via **Jupyter Notebook**

 We explain below how to process images on the net by using the notebook named `demo.ipynb`.
 You need to place `source.py`, and `net_dic_0314_05000`, which is the default parameter dictionary (we have other parameter dictionaries too).
-The dictionaries are placed at [release](https://github.com/MotohisaFukuda/CROP/releases), so you can downlaod and unfreeze them.
+The dictionaries are placed at [release](https://github.com/MotohisaFukuda/CROP/releases), so you can download and unfreeze them.

 The first tab looks like:
 ```python